 The game effectively has three times the content it did back when I gave it an early access look.
 It’s a solid twin-stick shooter that entertains you the moment you pick it up.
 It’s a nice game to jump into when you need an immediate fun fix or you don’t have a lot of time to dig into something deeper.

 While I would like to see it priced at around $10.00, I can’t say it is not worth the $15.
 It is fun, and addictive, especially when you unlock endless mode.
 Moss Destruction doesn’t try to revolutionize any genres or break new ground.
 It tries to be a fun, action-packed arcade experience.
 In that, it succeeds very well.

 A copy of Moss Destruction was provided for Gideon’s Gaming by Shotgun with Glitters.
-You can read my FAQ here.

-Steam punk is old news, consider checking out my review of Wood Punk, another twin stick shooter!
+Consider checking out my review of Wood Punk, another twin stick shooter!

 - Fun twin-stick shooting.